Additional Medicare Insurance Info

 Same Rules Apply for High Incomes

-If your income is less than $85,000 as an individual or $170,000 for a couple, you will be paying $134.00 a month for Medicare Part B. This will also include the Part D prescription drug coverage.
-This will affect 95% of those that use Medicare in the Dunkirk, Fredonia, Silver Creek, and Chautauqua County region.
+If your income is less than $85,000 as an individual or $170,000 for a couple, you will be paying $135.50 a month for Medicare Part B. This will affect 95% of those that use Medicare in the Dunkirk, Fredonia, Silver Creek, and Chautauqua County region.

-If your income is greater, then the cost of your Medicare coverage will increase.
+If your income is greater, then the cost of your Medicare coverage & also your Prescription Drug Coverage will increase.
 This will affect about 5% of those who are on Medicare.

 At Putnam Record Insurance Agency, we have invested the time to learn the details of the changes in Medical Insurance.
 We are currently running several in-person Medicare Insurance workshops in Dunkirk, Fredonia, Silver Creek, Chautauqua County regions, where you can attend an open meeting with your friends and neighbors, and learn what you need to be aware of, all while being in a no-obligation pressure free environment.